hangtwenty/presswork/README.md

 ## presswork

-A workbench for generative text.
-For now, it's all about [Markov](https://blog.codinghorror.com/markov-and-you/) [Chains](https://en.wikipedia.org/wiki/Markov_chain).
-Given a bunch of text, generate "probable" sentences based on those models.
+A workbench for generative text!

+So far, it's all about [Markov](https://blog.codinghorror.com/markov-and-you/) [Chains](https://en.wikipedia.org/wiki/Markov_chain).
+[Here's a great visual explanation of Markov Chains.](http://setosa.io/blog/2014/07/26/markov-chains/index.html) Given a bunch of text, model it, and generate "probable" new sentences.

 Currently offers:

 * **CLI** for piping in found text, piping out generated text (could be used with other tools)
 * **Flask app** for jamming with text (for local usage)
-* Python code
+* **Python toolkit**
     * The text generation tools, broken down for mix and match (composite reuse)

 I'd like to add other tools to the toolkit, building off of this foundation.